genesis-community/bosh-genesis-kit/MANUAL.md

 This kit provides optional (and some mandatory) features that can be added to the base environment to augment its behaviour.
 Each feature can be configured using various parameters, that are specified under `params:` in the environment file, and by secrets, which are found in vault under `secret/<env-name>/bosh/`

+## Feature Relationships and Dependencies

+Features in this kit can interact with and depend on each other.
+Understanding these relationships is important when building your environment configuration.

+### Core Feature Dependencies

+- **Management BOSH**: If `genesis.use_create_env` is set to `true` or if the `proto` feature is activated, the kit will enforce management BOSH mode and add the `+proto` virtual feature.
+This is used for deploying standalone BOSH directors via `bosh create-env`.

+- **IaaS Providers**: You must select exactly one IaaS provider feature:
+  - `vsphere`
+  - `aws`
+  - `azure`
+  - `google`
+  - `openstack`
+  - `stackit`
+  - `warden`

+### AWS-Related Features

+- When using `aws` or `aws-cpi`:
+  - If `iam-instance-profile` is not enabled, the `+aws-secret-access-keys` virtual feature is added
+  - If using `s3-blobstore` without `s3-blobstore-iam-instance-profile`, the `+s3-blobstore-secret-access-keys` virtual feature is added

+### OCFP Architecture Dependencies

+- When using `ocfp`:
+  - If `internal-blobstore` is enabled, the `+internal-blobstore` virtual feature is added
+  - It is invalid to have both `internal-db` and `external-db-no-tls` features together
+  - If `internal-db` is not specified, the `+ocfp-ext-db` virtual feature is added
+  - For OCFP management environments (with `-mgmt` suffix), `genesis.use_create_env` must be enabled, and the `+proto` feature is automatically added to deploy as a management BOSH

+### Blobstore Dependencies

+- When not using `ocfp`:
+  - If using `s3-blobstore` or `minio-blobstore`, the `+internal-blobstore` virtual feature is added
+  - If using `external-db-postgres` or `external-db-mysql`, the `+external-db` virtual feature is added

+### External Database Features

+The kit supports the following external database options:
+- `external-db-postgres` - Use external PostgreSQL database
+- `external-db-mysql` - Use external MySQL database
+- `external-db-vault` - Use external database with credentials from Vault (used with OCFP)

+### Virtual Features

+The kit uses several "virtual features" (prefixed with `+`) to handle internal dependencies:
+- `+aws-secret-access-keys`
+- `+s3-blobstore-secret-access-keys`
+- `+internal-blobstore`
+- `+external-db`
+- `+ocfp-ext-db`
+- `+proto`

+These virtual features are managed internally by the kit and should not be manually specified in your environment file.
+They are automatically added based on other feature selections.

-### Normal vs Create-Env Deployments: `proto`
+### Management BOSH vs Regular BOSH Deployments: `proto` feature

-As mentioned in the General Usage Guildlines above, while it is normally expected that a BOSH environment will be deployed by a parent BOSH environment, there needs to be at least one BOSH environment that is deployed via the `bosh create-env` method, that is, a "proto-BOSH".
-In the environment file, this is represented by the `proto` feature.
-When using the `proto` feature, there are a number of parameters that will be required, depending on the Cloud Infrastructure selected; see next section.
+As mentioned in the General Usage Guidelines above, while it is normally expected that a BOSH environment will be deployed by a parent BOSH environment, there needs to be at least one BOSH environment that is deployed via the `bosh create-env` method, which we now call a "management BOSH" (previously called "proto-BOSH").

+In the environment file, this is represented by the `proto` feature, which is automatically added when:
+- `genesis.use_create_env` is set to `true` in your environment file, or
+- You indicate that the environment is a management BOSH during environment creation, or
+- You explicitly add the `proto` feature to your environment's feature list

+> **Note on Terminology:** The feature is still called `proto` for backward compatibility, even though we now refer to these as "management BOSH" directors in documentation.

+When deploying a management BOSH (with the `proto` feature), there are additional parameters required, depending on the Cloud Infrastructure selected.

- The following parameters **only** apply to proto-BOSH deployments, and are common across the various Cloud Infrastructure:
+The following parameters **only** apply to management BOSH deployments, and are common across the various Cloud Infrastructure:

   - `subnet_addr` - The network (in CIDR format) that the proto-BOSH director will be deployed into.
     Example: `10.4.0.0/24`.